 W: Work Experience Needs to Communicate Your Skills

 This section will be the meat of your resume.
 You can title it ‘work experience,’ ‘teaching experience,’ or ‘related experience’.
 This is where you will list the places where you worked, as well as the location, dates employed, and your job title.
-Next, lay out your job responsibilities in a concise and matter-of-fact manner, followed by your accomplishments in each role.
+Next, lay out your job responsibilities in a concise manner, followed by your accomplishments in each role.
 If the work experience isn’t relevant, you would not elaborate on that employment.

 WOW!
 What an old word.
 Of course, don’t use photocopies of your teacher resumes and cover letters.
-Each one should be printed out on top-quality resume bond paper.
+Each one should be printed out on a top-quality resume bond paper.